 Ask questions that will enable you to become a better sales person.
 Just a few tweaks here or there might be all it takes to make the difference.
 But you need to know what they are!

 After you have received the feedback send the Prospect a thank you card or a personal letter.
 This will position you and your products and services in a positive light and might actually seed some doubts in their mind that they have made the right decision!
 There’s always another time, and you want them to come to you next time.

 3. Keep A Level Head

 Your mindset is crucial when going through this process.
-I can honestly say that I think a company is nuts if they use anyone else other than MTD Sales Training to improve their sales staff but it does happen from time to time.
+I can honestly say that I think a company is nuts if they use anyone else other than MTD to improve their sales staff through our Sales Training Courses but it does happen from time to time.
 You’ve got to keep a level head and analyse the reasons why.
 And don’t assume it’s always on price either.

 4. Keep Proving Your Worth